Consensys/ethsigner/CONTRIBUTING.md

 * **Use a clear and descriptive summary** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining how you started Pantheon, e.g. which command exactly you used in the terminal, or how you started it otherwise.
+For example, start by explaining how you started EthSigner, e.g. which command exactly you used in the terminal, or how you started it otherwise.
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue,